TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 ---

 - Still, if we are able to always connect and catch up with inputs, it should never disconnect if we resync mid-game
+	- Using debug mode to simulate a slow computer does not reproduce the issue

 - Theory: weak clients don't catch up with the steps they have to re-simulate after desyncing
 	- Why would they then be able to do so on connection init?

 - Treat holster as last setup flag?

-- Use debug mode to simulate a slow computer

 - Radar
 	- Also show bomb